MAT496-Monsoon2025-SNU/-akshitashreyash-LangSmith-MAT496-SNU/README.md

 Lesson 1

 This code loads environment variables, creates a LangSmith dataset, and uploads a list of example question–answer pairs.
 It then defines a minimal RAG-style function (langsmith_rag) that retrieves a simple context snippet and generates a short answer.
 Finally, we can call langsmith_rag(question) to run the example end-to-end.

+Lesson 2

+Evaluators

+Evaluators are tools used to automatically score the quality of model outputs.
+They compare a model’s response against expected answers or criteria such as accuracy, relevance, clarity, or semantic similarity.
+Evaluators help benchmark, debug, and improve LLM applications by providing consistent, repeatable scoring.

+LLM-as-a-Judge Evaluators

+LLM-as-a-Judge evaluators use another language model to grade responses.
+Instead of hand-crafted rules, the evaluator LLM reads the question, the reference answer, and the model output, then assigns a score (e.g., 1–10).
+This approach is flexible, scalable, and works well for subjective tasks like semantic similarity, reasoning quality, or explanation clarity.